Swahili literature

-Swahili literature is, generally speaking, literature written in the Swahili language, particularly by Swahili people of the East African coast and the neighboring islands.
+Swahili literature is literature written in the Swahili language, particularly by Swahili people of the East African coast and the neighboring islands.
 It may also refer to literature written by people who write in the Swahili language.
 It is an offshoot of the Bantu culture.

-The first literary works date back to the beginning of the 18th century, when all Swahili literature was written in the Arabic script.
+The first literary works date back to the beginning of the 18th century, when all Swahili literature was written in Arabic script.
 Jan Knappert considered the translation of the Arabic poem Hamziya from the year 1652 to be the earliest Swahili written text.
-Starting in the 19th century, missionaries and orientalists introduced the Latin script for writing the Swahili language.
+In the second half of the 19th century, European missionaries and scholars of African languages introduced the Latin script for writing the Swahili language.

 Characteristics

 Swahili literature has been an object of research by many western scholars since the 19th century.
 There is a debate regarding objectivity as a few scholars tried to establish a canon of Swahili writing.

 One of the main characteristics of Swahili literature is the relative heterogeneity of the Swahili language.
 One can find works written in Kiamu (see for example the poetry by Ustadh Mau), Kimvita, Kipemba, Kiunguja, Kimrima, Kimtang'ata, Ki-Dar es Salaam and Ki-Nairobi which are considered varieties of Swahili.

 Swahili literature has been sometimes characterized as Islamic by some western scholars such as Jan Knappert.
-This approach was criticized by some experts such as Alamin Mazrui and Ibrahim Noor Shariff.
-In fact, Swahili poetry has produced many secular works by such poets as Muyaka bin Ghassany and Muhammad Kijuma.
+This approach was criticized by others such as Alamin Mazrui and Ibrahim Noor Shariff.
+In fact, Swahili poetry has produced many secular works by poets such as Muyaka bin Ghassany and Muhammad Kijuma.

 Because of this orientalist exploration and interest in the Swahili culture and language, most of the theses made on the Swahili literature have been done outside of the native place.

 Classification

 Swahili literature is classified into three genres: Riwaya (the novel), tamthilia (drama/play) and ushairi (poetry).
-Scholars, however, cite the problem in the literary classification because the sense of orientation associated to genre does not work properly for Swahili literature.
-The lack of clear and decisive parameters for genres can be illustrated by the convergence of oral and written literary forms.
-Rajmund Ohly noted that the names of genres are not well defined while denominations are too vague to distinguish class divisions.
+Scholars, however, cite the problem in the literary classification because the association to Western genres does not correspond properly to Swahili literature.
+The lack of clear and decisive characteristics for genres can be illustrated by the convergence of oral and written literary forms.
+Rajmund Ohly noted that the names of genres are not well defined while denominations are too vague to distinguish genre divisions.

 Fiction

-Fiction in Swahili literature mainly consisted of oral narrative traditions.
+Historically, fiction in Swahili literature mainly consisted of oral narrative traditions.
 It was not until the 1940s that Swahili started to have a written fiction.
 Modern Swahili literature is a direct result of the standardization of Swahili.
-Previously, writers would write in a particular dialect to show their attachment to a certain dialect, such as Lamu, Tanga or Mombasa.
-The normalization of Swahili motivated writers, such as George Mhina and Lyndon Harries to promote the development of Swahili by creating a literary corpus.
+Previously, writers would write in a particular dialect to show their attachment to this local language, such as in Lamu, Tanga or Mombasa.
+The normalization of Swahili motivated writers such as George Mhina and Lyndon Harries to promote the development of Swahili by creating a literary corpus.